sebastienros/yessql/README.md

 ### Dude !
 Why another document database ?

-I know :/ Well actually I am a big fan of document databases and I am well aware that some like MongoDb and RavenDb are already top-notch ones, but __what if you want a free, transactional docuemtn database__ ?
+I know :/ Well actually I am a big fan of document databases and I am well aware that some like MongoDb and RavenDb are already top-notch ones, but __what if you want a free, transactional document database__ ?

 * MongoDb is not transactional, and some application can't cope with it.
 RDBMS on the contrary are all transactional.
 * RavenDb (which I am a big fan of) is not free, and also the fact that it's using Lucene as a storage engine.
 The latter might scare companies which have invested a lot in SQL, trust SQL, and have in-house experts.